What is Moxibustion And The Healing Powers of Moxa?

 Indirect moxibustion uses a method that does not touch your skin, so this method of inserting heat doesn't cause pain.
 Most people find this inserting heat relaxing because the skin isn't touched.
 Many rheumatologists use the indirect method due to its lower risk of pain and burning.

-Q. How does it feel?
+Q. How does Moxibustion feel?

 For most patients, moxibustion feels like a flood of heat down the craftsmanship line where the process has been directed.
 The heat may be able to radiate through the Jing Luo meridian the practitioner uses.
 Should you feel this, it's normal and the desired outcome.
 Building up blood circulation.